-Managing tenants and maintenance will also be necessary, as well as screening rental applications, inventory tracking, advertising and marketing, ticketing fault reports.
+Managing tenants and maintenance will also be necessary, as well as screening rental applications, inventory tracking, advertising and marketing (opens in new tab), as well as ticketing fault reports.
 Some of the best software will also enable communications direct with tenants to provides updates and status notifications as required.

 On top of that there's the number of properties involved, as someone managing a handful of real estate units will likely have different needs to a group controlling thousands.

-Here then are the best in property management software, for anyone managing real estate of any type and portfolio.
+Here then are the best property management software platforms currently available, for anyone managing real estate of any type and portfolio.

-- We've also highlighted the best personal finance software and services
+We've also highlighted the best personal finance software.

 Positioned as a network of property management services, Buildium is another popular platform for real-estate specialists.
 It provides a plethora of property management, accounting, business operations and leasing tools.